albarji/neurowriter/README.md

 * **CharTokenizer**: breaks down the document into basic characters.
 * **WordTokenizer**: breaks down the document into basic characters + frequent words.
-* **SubWordTokenizer**: breaks down the document into basic characters + frequent subword pieces, using a BPE algorithm.
+* **BPETokenizer**: breaks down the document into basic characters + frequent subword pieces, using a BPE algorithm.

 For a corpus of documents that are more than a few words long, it is recommended to use the SubWordTokenizer.
 Note however this tokenizer can be quite slow.